emmanuelferragne/academic-kickstart/content/project/EEGino-Pi/index.md

 Corresponding time-frequency plot for the pro EEG:
 ![scalogram](tFreqEEGPro.png)

-**From this rather informal visual test, it seems that our prototype could be a good substitute for a professional EEG system in cases where spatial resolution and bit depth are not critical.**
+**From this rather informal visual test, it seems that our prototype is a good substitute for a professional EEG system in cases where spatial resolution and bit depth are not critical.**

 {{% alert note %}}
 More info coming soon (hopefully)... stay tuned!